Back in the day… (used to vs would)

 GRAMMAR PRACTICE AND DISCUSSION

 In this part of the lesson, students read sentences about past situations and choose the correct option between used to and would.
-After that, they read statements and complete gaps with the correct form of used to and would (e.g. People didn’t use to stress as much in the past.
+After that, they read statements and complete gaps with the correct form of used to and would (e.g. People didn’t use to stress as much about their children in the past.
 Now there are too many worries to consider).
 Afterwards, students look at the statements from the previous task again and discuss whether they agree or disagree with them.
 They give reasons.
 Finally, students work in pairs.
 They choose a situation (e.g. before you had your first pet) and share how their life was different before it happened.
 Students use different forms of used to and would.
 Their partner asks them follow-up questions using used to.
 Students then swap roles.

 HOMEWORK/REVISION